 • PayPal may access a seller’s bank account as they wish.

 • In case of a ‘dispute’ with a buyer, “PayPal may also restrict the seller's PayPal account”.
 There is complete reversibility of any payments made; either by the payer as they wish, or by PayPal.
 During any investigation period, the seller’s bank account associated with their credit card may be frozen by PayPal.
 (See http://www.standardtransactions.com/paypal_troubles.htm.)
-It appears to be possible to obtain a Seller’s Protection Policy.
-However, I have not yet found any details other than its restrictions, which are wide-ranging.
+It appears to be possible to obtain a Seller’s Protection Policy [1].
+The details include many restrictions and qualifications.

 • “If you open a Premier or Business Account, you authorize PayPal to debit your bank account linked to that PayPal account for the amount that you owe PayPal on transactions which were not covered by the Seller Protection Policy and which were not recoverable from your PayPal balance.”